Free Shipping on Orders over $75 to the Contiguous US

 Locally grown, fresh carrots are delicious, nutritious, and brighten a market setup.
 The trouble with carrots is that they take quite a long time to mature.
-When growing for a farmers’ market, properly planning successions is crucial to having continuous supply.
+When growing for a farmers’ market, proper succession planning is crucial to maintaining a continuous supply.
 Let’s get into it.

 Doing planning legwork before your growing season begins will save you a lot of headaches during the season.
 Having a well-thought-out and calculated sowing schedule will allow you to follow along, so during your busiest parts of the season, you don’t have to think much about when or where you’re sowing carrots.

 Let’s say your beds are 30” wide and 100’ long.
 You sow five rows of carrots per bed and have the Jang seeder set to drop a seed every inch.
-That’s approximately 1200 carrot seeds per row, 6000 per bed.
-However, you have to assume your germination rate will be about 85%, bringing us to 5100 carrots per bed.
+That’s approximately 1,200 carrot seeds per row, 6,000 per bed.
+However, assume a germination rate of approximately 85%, bringing the total to 5,100 carrots per bed.

-Note: Depending on your soil and the variety, you might have to thin carrots to every 1.5-2 inches.
+Note: Depending on your soil and the variety, you may need to thin carrots to 1.5-2 inches apart.
 Just take that into account when figuring your potential output from each bed.

 If you put 6-8 full-size carrots in a bunch, that’s about 728 bunches from one bed of carrots.
 Taking into account some loss and personal consumption, let’s call it 700.

-If you attend two farmers’ markets per week and want to bring 50 bunches to each, how long should this one bed last you?
+If you attend two farmers’ markets per week and plan to bring 50 bunches to each, how long should this one bed last?
 Seven weeks.

 You have to do the math to supply your market with a continuous supply of carrots.
-This should dictate how often you are sowing carrots too, but remember to take into account the time of year and days to maturity of each variety.
+This should dictate how often you sow carrots, too, but remember to take into account the time of year and days to maturity of each variety.

 As with everything new, while you learn how quickly or slowly different varieties of carrots grow in your soil at different parts of the growing season, you'll have to adjust your sowing dates and amounts.
-Take ample notes on germination rates including how many days it took, your watering schedule, thinning, and the amount of bunches you took to market each week.
-Record keeping is everything when it comes to planning successions.
+Take ample notes on germination rates, including how many days it took, your watering schedule, thinning, and the number of bunches you took to market each week.
+Record-keeping is essential when planning succession.

 In general, plan to sow a new succession of carrots every three to four weeks, again, depending on how many you need each week.

-There are early-season, main-season, and storage carrots available on the market, each performing better in different parts of the year.
+Early-season, main-season, and storage carrots are available in the market, each performing best at different times of year.

 These will be a little shorter (about five to seven inches), and more slender, but are typically very sweet.
 They’re ready in 55-60 days, depending on your growing region.
 Try ‘Yaya’ for an early, sweet, and USDA organic Nelson type and ‘Mokum’ for a slender Amsterdam-type.

-These will be about seven to nine inches long, will grow for the main part of your season, and have a well-rounded flavor, not overly sweet.
+These will be about seven to nine inches long, will grow for most of your season, and have a well-rounded flavor, not overly sweet.
 They will take 70+ days to reach maturity.
 Try ‘Naval’ if you have less than ideal soil and ‘Romance’ for a uniformly attractive and sweet Nantes type.

-‘Bolero’ is one of the most dependable and consistently productive and delicious storage carrots, successful across all growing regions.
+‘Bolero’ is one of the most dependable, consistently productive, and delicious storage carrots, successful across all growing regions.
 Its flavor is sweet and juicy fresh and comparably so even after long-term storage.

 Now that you’ve planned out your successions and selected varieties, it’s time to get planting.
-If you have the time before you sow, using a silage tarp to create a stale seed bed will save you a lot of weeding.
-For more on using silage tarps on the farm head over to this article.
+If you have time before you sow, using a silage tarp to create a stale seedbed will save you significant weeding.
+For more on using silage tarps on the farm, head over to this article.

 Carrots prefer well-draining, pH-balanced, and composted soil, preferably of a sandy loam consistency.
-Broadfork before amending and shaping your bed, which will allow the carrots to have an easy time growing down through the soil.
+Broadfork before amending and shaping your bed to help carrots grow more easily.
 You want them to spend less energy on forcing their way through compacted soil and more on just growing.
-Plus, well-aerated soil will result in the straightest and longest carrots possible.

 We use the Jang seeder to seed five rows of carrots in our 30-inch beds.
-For the seeds to dispense properly and evenly, we compost our beds heavily so the surface is soft and fluffy, remove any rocks, and smooth it all out with the backside of a rake before sowing.
-The Jang moves swiftly through the beds so the rows are straight and evenly spaced.
+To ensure the seeds dispense properly and evenly, compost the beds heavily so the surface is soft and fluffy, remove any rocks, and smooth the surface with the back of a rake before sowing.
+The Jang moves swiftly through the beds, keeping the rows straight and evenly spaced.
 A smooth bed also makes overhead watering more efficient.

 Carrots require even moisture for good germination.
-A great way to increase germination rates is to tightly cover the bed with row cover the day you sow seeds.
+A great way to increase germination rates is to tightly cover the bed with row cover on the day you sow seeds.
 Overhead water them upon sowing and every day thereafter.
-The row cover will become fully saturated and help the bed get evenly watered.
+The row cover will become fully saturated, helping the bed get evenly watered.

-Because carrots take such a long time to germinate, any weeds that sprout up in the meantime will become competition, making it harder for the carrots to grow.
+Because carrots take a long time to germinate, any weeds that sprout in the meantime will compete, making it harder for the carrots to grow.
 Some weeds may even have grown large enough during the 7-14 days it takes carrots to germinate to shade out the little carrot seedlings.

 Cultivate in between rows of carrots when they’re about three weeks post-germination using a gentle wire weeder.
 The bed might require one more cultivation a few weeks later, but at that point, the carrots should shade anything else out, leaving you with a lush bed of carrot tops and nothing else.

-Pro tip: Wait to harvest late fall/winter carrots until after a frost or two when the plant has begun storing energy in the form of sugars.
+Bootstrap tip: Wait to harvest late fall/winter carrots until after a frost or two, when the plant has begun storing energy in the form of sugars.
 This will cause the carrots to taste that much sweeter.

 The carrot rust fly, cutworms, and click beetles are among the most common carrot pests.

-The carrot rust fly is a tiny black fly with an orange head and tends to come out during cool, moist weather conditions.
+The carrot rust fly is a tiny black fly with an orange head that tends to emerge during cool, moist weather.
 Larvae mine through the roots of carrots and parsnips, making them unmarketable and opening them up to possible fungi colonization.

 You can prevent the carrot rust fly from damaging your carrots by covering them with insect netting in May and June to prevent flies from laying their eggs, delaying planting until June when most larvae will hatch out, proper crop rotation and debris removal in the fall, and harvesting carrots in blocks rather than selectively to prevent them from moving into carrots nearby.

 Cutworms are juicy, light, and dark brown caterpillars with a distinct tan line running down the length of their body.
-They are vicious garden pests, feeding on a variety of your favorite vegetables in two to three generations per year and overwintering in areas of debris.
+They are destructive garden pests, feeding on a variety of your favorite vegetables in two to three generations per year and overwintering in debris.

-They are named as such because they feed on the stems of plants, usually causing fatal damage, especially in young transplants.
-They typically come out to feed at night and during the day, you can find them curled up in a “C” beneath the soil surface when disturbed.
+They are named for feeding on plant stems, often causing fatal damage, especially to young transplants.
+They typically come out to feed at night, and during the day, you can find them curled up in a “C” beneath the soil surface when disturbed.

 Try sprinkling cornmeal around new transplants to control cutworms.
 They’re unable to digest it and will die.
 Alternatively, you can sprinkle Diatomaceous Earth around your garden, release beneficial nematodes, or spray Bacillus thuringiensis, an organic bacteria used to control various caterpillars, moths, and hornworms.

-Wireworms are slender, reddish brown wirelike, and hard-bodied.
-They are the larvae of click beetles and live in this stage for several years, living in the soil all year long.
-Wireworms prefer soil temperatures that are between 50-60° so you’ll likely see them closer to the soil surface during these periods.
+Wireworms are slender, reddish-brown, wirelike, and hard-bodied.
+They are the larvae of click beetles and live in this stage for several years, living in the soil year-round.
+Wireworms prefer soil temperatures that are between 50°F-60°F (10°C-15°C), so you’ll likely see them closer to the soil surface during these periods.
 They’ll burrow further down in periods of prolonged heat.

 If you see tiny tunnels of rot in root crops like salad turnips, carrots, and radishes, you might have a wireworm issue.
 Parasitic nematodes, proper crop rotation, and wireworm traps are organic options for wireworm control.

-In my experience, carrots are a farmers’ market favorite among customers and I can never have quite enough.
-They brighten up the setup, kids love them, and everyone agrees, that there’s truly nothing better than a crisp fresh carrot, especially one that’s grown right down the road.
+Carrots are a farmers’ market favorite among customers, and you can never have quite enough.
+They brighten up the setup, kids love them, and everyone agrees that there’s truly nothing better than a crisp, fresh carrot, especially one that’s grown right down the road.

 Succession planning may take some tweaking at first, but once you’ve figured out the proper timing of sowing, weeding, and harvesting in your region, you’ll have a continuous supply of carrots at your farmers’ market.